Nitish2023/Motor-model-for-FSAE-car/README.md

 # Motor-model-for-FSAE-car
-This is a motor model made in simulink to find the important quantities such as bus currentenergy,power,torque
+This is a motor model made in simulink to find the important quantities such as bus current,energy,power,torque